 Sleep Yoga Side Sleeper Posture Pillow- best for improving your posture

 I wish to kick-start these reviews with a model that has been designed purposely for the shoulders by chiropractors.
 Enter the Sleep Yoga.

-This pillow has been designed for two major reasons; to support your shoulders and improve your posture just like Yoga does.
-This is where it derives its name.
+This pillow has been designed for 2 major reasons; to support your shoulders and improve your posture just like Yoga does.
+In fact, this is where it derives its name.